I kept on running into him, never knowing who he was.

 I did some googling.

-Painted monasteries: they were high walled monasteries with churches, towers and turrets which were tattooed with beautiful hand painted murals.
+Painted monasteries: they were high- walled monasteries including churches, towers and turrets, tattooed with beautiful hand painted murals.
 These murals dated from the medieval era and were inspired by the artistic heritage of Byzantium.

 A bit more research soon changed that.